 Over 25,000 U-Reporters had engaged counselors through SMS, generating over 113,000 SMS.

-Most U-Reporters reside in Lusaka (50%) and Copperbelt (30%) provinces where the programme is being piloted.
+Most U-Reporters reside in Lusaka (50 per cent) and Copperbelt (30 per cent) provinces where the programme is being piloted.

 On average, each of the three SMS counselors, working in shifts over 24 hours, attend to 90 SMS requests per day.

 Based on campaigns and polls that have been conducted using the Zambia U-report platform, there is strong evidence that this innovative approach to increase adolescent participation in HIV programming is able to increase demand for services and receive input from young people on how best to design solutions for and with them in a bid to achieving zero new infections in Zambia.